 What is GIS?

 The first GIS was created in the early 1960s.
-Geographic Information Systems is loosely related to cartography, engineering, landscape architecture, surveying, and photogrammetry.
+Geographic Information Systems are loosely related to cartography, engineering, landscape architecture, surveying, and photogrammetry.
 However, GIS technology has evolved at breakneck speed over recent decades.
 And there are new uses for the technology constantly emerging.

 The operative word in GIS technology is Geographic, which refers to how some part of the applied data is spatial (aka, tabular) – relating to defined points on Earth.
 GIS’s powerful application integrates additional information, known as attribute data, regarding spatial data.